Knguyen-dev/cs-notes/cmake_notes/1_basics/1_basics.md

 -  `calc` can include the `.hpp` files that `calclib` included when `calclib` was compiled.
 - `calc` searches for the corresponding implementations in `calclib`.

-This link is finally marked private because an executable sits at teh end of a build graph and has no downstream consumers.
+This link is finally marked private because an executable sits at the end of a build graph and has no downstream consumers.

+# CMake Modules
+Setting up build configurations often involves repetitive boilerplate code.
+CMake Modules are reusable scripts written in CMake's language (`.cmake`) that run at configure time.
+They automate some configurations os that we don't have to rewrite commmon build logic.
+Where does CMake search for modules?
+- First, in the directories specified by `CMAKE_MODULE_PATH`.
+- Second, Default built-in modules bundled with your system installation of CMake.

+There are two main types of CMake modules:
+- **Find Modules (`Find<PackageName>.cmake`):** Loaded via `find_package(PackageName)`.
+These modules contain logic to detect installed third-party libraries on the host system and create Imported Targtes (or legacy result variables like `FOO_INCLUDE_DIRS`) so you can link against them easily.
+- **Utility Modules (`<ModuleName>.cmake`):** Loaded via `include(ModuleName)`.
+These contain reusable CMake functions, macros, or system checks to streamline build configuration.

+Older Find Modules populate legacy global variables (like `FOO_INCLUDE_DIRS` and `FOO_LIBRARIES`).
+Modern Find Modules wraps these outputs into imported Targets (like `Foo::Foo`), letting us use `target_link_libraries()` directly.